awslabs/open-data-registry-browser/README.md

 Make sure this variable is set before running `npm run copy-data` and `npm run build` or `npm run serve`.
 The `copy-data` script runs a `git clone <repo>` command so the machine you're building on needs to have permissions to the repository and the URL provided must be of the form to work with `git clone`.

 Subsequent listed repositores will take precendence over data on previous repositories.
 Datasets are matched across repos by their `Slug`, which is generated from their filename.
 Currently, only the `Metadata` dictionary is copied over between repositories.
 If a dataset exists only outside the primary repository, it will be created as normal.

+## Running with Docker

+Docker can be used to isolate the development environment.

+Build the container with:

+`docker build -t roda .`

+Run the container with:

+`docker run --rm -p 3000:3000 -ti roda`